westinlian/YelpCamp/README.md

 # YelpCamp
 Learning how to create/deploy a functional website from scratch!
+Based on Colt Steele's Udemy course

 The site still lacks some main functionalities, but I finally have implemented Passport.js to introduce post/comment ownership.